-(11) Liquor liability insurance requirement.
-A distillery licensee providing only tastings under this rule and OAR 845-006-0452 is not required to obtain or maintain liquor liability insurance.

-(12) The Commission may refuse to process any application required under this rule if the application is not complete and accompanied by the documents or disclosures required by the form.
+- (a) All of the items required in section (8)(a)-(c); - (b) Either proof of ownership or the lease for the real estate for the address at which the other premises will be located; and - (c) A statement that the identified tasting area is not on the premises of a retail licensee as defined in ORS 471.392(2). - (10) Liquor liability insurance requirement.
+A distillery licensee providing only tastings under the requirements of this rule and OAR 845-006-0452 is not required to obtain or maintain liquor liability insurance. - (11) The Commission may refuse to process any application required under this rule if the application is not complete and accompanied by the documents or disclosures required by the form.
 The Commission shall give applicants the opportunity to be heard if the Commission refuses to process an application.
 A hearing under this subsection is not subject to the requirements for contested case proceedings under ORS Chapter 183.

 Stat.
-Auth: ORS 471, 471.030, 471.040 & 471.730(1) & (5)
+Auth: ORS Ch 471, including 471.030, 471.040 & 471.730(1) & (5)